benmur/riemann-scala-client/README.md

 - (c) 2012-2013 Rached Ben Mustapha <rached@benmur.net>
 - licensed under the MIT license, please see the LICENSE file for details.
 - thanks to Kyle Kingsbury for Riemann and riemann-java-client
+- thanks to Pavel Minchenkov who started the scala 2.10 port